Ernyoke/certified-aws-advanced-networking-specialty/06-cdn/cloudfront.md

     - AWS media package channel endpoint
     - AWS media store container endpoint
     - everything else (web-servers) - custom origins
-- If S3 is configured to be used as a web-server, CF views it as a custom origin
+- If S3 is configured to be used as a web-server, CloudFront views it as a custom origin
 - S3 origin configurations:
     - Origin Path: use a path instead of the top level of the bucket
-    - Origin Access Identity: allows to give CF a virtual identity and use this to access the bucket
+    - Origin Access Identity: allows to give CloudFront a virtual identity and use this to access the bucket
     - Origin Custom Headers
     - Viewer protocol policy is also used for the origin protocol
 - Custom origin configurations: